You are here

 Technical improvement and investment effectiveness of government programs

-This activity is ongoing.
-The outcomes of this activity have been mainly achieved.
+This activity is complete.
+The outcomes of this activity have been achieved.

-The study reports relevant to various key areas have been drafted and a synthesis report is in the late stage of preparation.
-This identifies the challenges of forest management in China, assesses the lessons learned from domestic and international organization financed forestry programs, and recommends a pathway toward the sustainable forest management.
-It also includes recommendations on policy and forest management regimes that need to be further improved to enable the scale up of improved forest management practice.
-It is recommended (with models provided) that traditional monoculture should be transferred to species mixed multifunction plantations with diversified species and stand structure, which would improve forest quality and functions with balance of ecological, economic and social benefits; non-public sector should be incentivized in investing in forest management with the participation oriented payment of ecological service (PES) being taken as an alternate for poverty alleviation; and enabling conditions should be further improved such as further forest carbon trade marketing scheme development to promote sustainable forest financing and sustainability.
+The review reports relevant to various key areas have been prepared with the synthesis report approved by the Bank management.
+The review identifies the challenges of forest management in China, assesses the lessons learned from selected domestic and international organization financed forestry programs, and recommends a pathway toward the sustainable forest management, with recommendations on policy that need to be further improved to enable scaling-up of improved forest management practice.
+It is recommended (with models provided) that traditional monoculture should be transferred to species mixed multifunction forests with diversified species and stand structure, which would improve forest quality and functions with balance of ecological, economic and social benefits; non-public sector should be incentivized in investing in forest management with the participation oriented payment of ecological service (PES) being taken account; and the enabling conditions should be further improved such as further forest carbon trading marketing scheme development to promote sustainable forest financing and sustainability.

-The dissemination of the knowledge and innovative forest management practice from this ASA on sustainable forest management and financing will help Chinese government achieving its committed Nationally Determined Contribution (NDCs).
-The case studies provided strong evidence that the transfer of traditional monoculture plantation management to diversified species and structure forests will improve forest quality, stand growth and resilience, resulting the increase forest multifunction including carbon sequestration capacity, which will contribute to the achievement of forest NDC committed by the Chinese government.
+The dissemination of the knowledge and innovative forest management practice from this ACA work on sustainable forest management (SFM) and financing would help Chinese government improve forest management and ecosystem restoration, with that the case studies provided strong evidence that the transfer of traditional monoculture plantation management to diversified species and structure forests will improve forest quality, stand growth and resilience, resulting the increase forest multifunction including carbon sequestration capacity, which will contribute to the achievement of forest NDC committed by the Chinese government.

-The knowledge generated from the ASA has also provided inputs to an IBRD forestry PforR operation in the Yangtze region of China, which is under preparation and will be present to the Board for approval around August 2019.
+- The knowledge generated from this work has also provided inputs to an IBRD forestry Program-for-Results operation titled as Forest Ecosystem Improvement in the Upper Reaches of Yangtze River Basin Program, which is under preparation and will be present to the Board for approval around December 2019.